OlanrewajuHammed/LITA_Class_Documentation/README.md

 ### Project Overview
 ---
 Welcome to my Data Analysis class portfolio, this repository is a collection of my work, demonstrating the growth of my skills from basic data literacy to the creation of data visualizations.
 Each project includes analyses, visualizations, and documentation of the techniques used.
-My knowledge span from foundational data literacy, which laid the groundwork for my understanding of data analysis and manipulation.
+My knowledge span from foundational data literacy, which laid the groundwork for my understanding of data analysis and manipulation and major tools used were **Microsoft-Excel**, **SQL Server** and **Power BI**.
-Explore the projects to see how I applied various functions and features to uncover insights and create compelling visual representations of data.
 ##### Skill demonstrated
   1. Foundational Data Literacy
   2. Data Cleaning and Transformation
   3. Data Visualization and Creating Dashboard
+Explore the projects to see how I applied various functions and features to uncover insights and create compelling visual representations of data.

 ### Data Sources
 The data used in these projects were sourced from a variety of locations including: